brendanseabrook/Jan2017Assignment/README.md

 * It says to default the search.
 This reads differently to placeholder.
 I will be artificually populating the searchbar on load and firing off the event.
 * I will be using auto-layout and will try to make it as nice looking as possible but I think the assignment issuer will understand that I'm not a graphic designer.
 * I will try to get this all done today (to be reasonable) however if I come across anything which is a learning experience I might as well spend a little bit of time on it.
+* The result will only be in English however I will still embed userstrings in the translate macro (because thats just a good habit to be in)